redis/redis-doc/commands/info.md

 Here is the meaning of all fields in the **replication** section:

-*   `role`: The role is slave if the instance is slave to another instance.
+*   `role`: Value is "master" if the instance is slave of no one, or "slave" if the instance is enslaved to a master.
-    Otherwise it is master.
     Note that a slave can be master of another slave (daisy chaining).

 If the instance is a slave, these additional fields are provided: